 The journey will begin in the towns of Santa Elena/Monteverde in the cloud forest where the group will complete its orientation phase while experiencing life in the rainforest canopy through hanging bridges and zipline tours.

 Next, the group will head to Arenal to learn about the geological history of the famous Arenal Volcano and to soak in geothermal waters heated by the active volcano.
 Participation in high-adventure activities will call for teamwork – a wonderful way for the group to bond at the beginning of a program.

 During the last phase of the trip, the group will travel to the town of Turrialba to live with homestay families and to collaborate with the community on an environmentally-sustainable service project.
 In Turrialba, you will integrate into the authentic Costa Rican culture and will give back to the global environment.

-Our hope is that this unique experience will raise awareness within participants and within the local community strengthening the global responsibility and leadership that lies within each one of us.
+Our hope is that this unique experience will raise awareness among participants and within the local community strengthening the global responsibility and leadership that lies within each one of us.

 Top 3 Highlights of the “Environmental Leadership” Student Itinerary

-- Gain hands-on experience with understanding importance of these unique ecosystems and their flora and fauna
+- Gain hands-on experience with understanding the importance of these unique ecosystems and their flora and fauna

 - Explore through education and adventure the forest floor up to the canopy

 - 24 hours dedicated to the completion of the service project